lapicidae/tvs-scraper/README.md

 * `--img-size <SIZE>`: Image size to extract (`"150"`, `"300"` or `"600"`).
 Default: `600`.

-* `--img-check`: If set, performs an additional HEAD request to check if image URLs are valid.
+* `--img-check`: The validity of the image URLs will be checked.
 Increases scraping time.

 * `--log-level <LEVEL>`: Sets the logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).
 Default: `WARNING`.